 Falling Foss may not be a very big waterfall but it is certainly one of the most beautifully situated in the north of England.
 After heavy rain, the ten meter fall thunders into a natural amphitheatre.
 At other times it forms a delicate veil.
 The slopes are densely forested with beech and other native species.
-Our visit in mid November will hopefully coincide with good autumn colour.
+Our visit in late April will hopefully coincide with spring flowers and fresh, bright green leaves.
 We will no doubt spend some time searching for tantalising glimpses of the waterfall through the foliage.
 The pool at the base is frustratingly out of reach, the steep sides of the amphitheatre preclude a scramble down.

 But this isn't really a problem as the surrounding woodland provides plenty of opportunity for photography.
 Upstream from the fall stands a grove of tall, mature beech trees.
 The columnar trunks seem by turn architectural or anthropomorphic; the limbs of giants planted in the rich, leaf litter covered soil.
 This area is particularly fascinating in mist or low light.
 If it rains the trunks become intriguingly streaked as the water runs down the smooth bark.
 There are photographic possibilities here at every scale from abstract detail to the cathedral like space enclosed by the soaring trunks.